MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Library/README.md

 Each book in the system will have:

-* A library number
+* a library number
-* A title
+* a title
-* An author
+* an author
-* A status showing whether it is currently borrowed
+* a status showing whether it is currently borrowed
-* The date the book was borrowed
+* the date the book was borrowed (yyyy-mm-dd format)

 The new system should allow a pupil to:

-* View basic information about a book
+* view basic information about a book
-* View whether a book is currently available
+* view whether a book is currently available
-* Borrow a book
+* borrow a book
-* Return a book
+* return a book
-* View the days left / days late, as appropriate
+* view the days left / days late, as appropriate

 When a pupil borrows a book, the system should update its status so that other pupils can see that it is unavailable and record the date.